Silent Road: Premise

 In the wealthy Athens suburb of Vathi, Attica, nine primary school children are kidnapped from their mini-bus with the driver Savvas and teaching assistant Elpida.
 Nasos heads the police investigation with Maya's assistance.
 The kidnappers' boss contacts journalist Thaleia using a voice scrambler.
 Thaleia is the aunt of two children, Alkis and Aristea, who are also grandchildren of her father and prominent businessman, Spyros.
 Kidnappers ask for an outrageously high amount, which even rich parents are unable to raise.
 When Alkis's parents Manto and Nikitas announce they will pay a lesser amount, kidnappers increase their ransom demand.
 Aristea's parents, Athina and Vasilis, had argued against Manto's announcement.
 Nasos suspects Thaleia's involvement, but she is cleared.
 He also theorises that kidnappers are not motivated by money but revenge.

 School principal Violeta downplays fractious issues with bullying students.
 One student, Spyros's son Orpheus plans to use a gun to scare his bully and also threatens harm to the school community.
 Orpheus is arrested for illegal firearms purchase.
 Petrol station attendant, Mihalos re-encounters former girlfriend, Thaleia.
 The abductees are held in the basement of an isolated house, where Elpida and Savvas care for them.
 Three of the kidnappers are eventually revealed as former commandos: Mihalos, Sakis and Fani.
 Savvas enables Aristea to briefly escape the house, before Fani chases her down.
 Meanwhile, Sakis scuffles with Savvas, who is shot dead.
-After Savvas's corpse is discovered, Nasos identifies Mihalis and his team surveill Mihalis to find the others, however Mihalis evades them.
+After Savvas's corpse is discovered, Nasos identifies Mihalis and his team surveil Mihalis to find the others, however Mihalis evades them.
 Nasos's superiors exclude Thaleia and replaced her with experienced negotiator Dimos.
 Thaleia and Nasos start an affair.
 Kidnappers contact Thaleia, again, to direct her to a 26-year-old car accident, which was faked by Spyros to cover up the quarry death of one of his workers.

 The victim's son, Iasonas soon became an orphan, then a disturbed youth and later a drug addict.
 Mihalis is Iasonas's childhood friend, and a year earlier agreed to make Spyros and the Vathi community suffer.
 The pair plot the children's kidnapping.
 Seven years ago, Iasonas had renamed himself, Vasilis.
 He worked for Spyros and even married the favoured daughter, Athina and raised Aristea.
 Meanwhile, Alkis becomes ill with an intestinal tapeworm, which kidnappers treat with antibiotics.
 Alkis does not improve, so Mihalis takes him towards hospital.
 Mihalis is arrested en route.
 Initially, Mihalis refuses to assist Nasos's investigation.
 Vasilis/Iasonas kills Aristea's biological father, Petros to hide his addiction and gun ownership.
 Vasilis decides to extort money and flee; he fakes a message from the kidnappers to fool Athina into paying for Aristea's release.
 Vasilis, at the kidnappers' house, kills Sakis and Fani and abducts Aristea.
 Police arrive following Alkis's descriptions and rescue Elpida and the remaining eight children.
 Vasilis is stopped at an aerodrome, where he holds a sedated Aristea hostage in a car while he clutches a live grenade.